 SIPEF is producing and selling palm products, such as crude palm oil, palm kernels and crude palm kernel oil, as well as natural rubber, tea in bulk, green bananas, flowers and foliage.
 All products are 100% traceable to the source.

-The growing banana business in Ivory Coast also continues to be part of the Group's strategic interests.
+The growing banana business in Côte d'Ivoire also continues to be part of the Group's strategic interests.
+The horticulture business in Côte d'Ivoire will be gradually phased out in 2024.

 All banana estates are 100% Fairtrade certified since 2021.